denisreilly/ntp-bcp/CommentsIETFLastCall.md

 agree

-The intention of the text here is that "hosts" means "ntp clients and/or servers" in general.
+TBD -- check this -- The intention of the text here is that "hosts" means "ntp clients and/or servers" in general.
 Text will be updated accordingly.

 # Comment